Unveiling the Crucial Link Between The Risk Factors of Heart Disease and Cardiovascular Health.

 The correlation between diabetes, insulin resistance, and heart disease is well-documented.
 High blood sugar levels damage blood vessels and increase the risk of heart attacks and strokes.
 Managing diabetes through medication, blood sugar monitoring, a balanced diet, and regular exercise significantly reduces the risk of heart complications associated with the condition.

-Less Common but Significant Risk Factors:
+Less Common but Significant Risk Factors Of Heart Disease:

 a.
 Stress